jchilders/dotfiles/README.md

 - FZF & Telescope integration
 - tmux

 Common tasks should require a minimum of keystrokes.
 Fuzzy finding is preferred over tab completion.
+File trees are for the weak.

 # Installation